Simple exercises to strengthen your pelvic floor muscles

 National guidelines in the UK recommend that we should all be doing at least eight pelvic floor contractions three times a day and a pelvic floor trainer can help with this.
 There’s even a handy NHS app ‘Squeezy’ which you can download onto your smartphone for free to remind you.

+There are so many benefits of pelvic floor exercises.
 Challenge yourself to do these exercises for six-to-eight weeks and see if you can stop (or at least lessen) leaks.
-“The exercises are designed to progressively challenge and strengthen your pelvic floor muscles,” says Jessica.
-“Once you feel confident with the first exercise, progress onto the next at your own pace.”

 Why is it important to do pelvic floor exercises?

-Hollie Grant, Founder of The Bump Plan , shared her expertise as to why it's so important to incorporate pelvic floor exercises into your daily routine.
+Hollie Grant, Founder of The Bump Plan , explains why it's so important to incorporate pelvic floor exercises into your daily routine.

 "The pelvic floor muscles are just like any other muscles, they must be trained to stay strong.
 If you practice bicep curls you get stronger biceps, if you practice pelvic floor exercises you get stronger pelvic floor muscles.
-Because we cannot 'see' the pelvic floor, and there are no aesthetic gains (much of the fitness industry promotes aesthetic gains sadly), we often forget to train the pelvic floor.
+Because we cannot 'see' the pelvic floor, and there are no visual changes, we often forget to train the pelvic floor.

 "Prevention is better than cure and so it’s best to ensure a functional strong pelvic floor before symptoms of pelvic floor dysfunction arise."

-Dr Masarat Jilani the Selfcare Doctor who has partnered up with Jude as their in-house doctor to tackle the taboo around pelvic health and educate on the importance of pelvic floor exercises adds, "Making pelvic floor exercises fun is also key.
-Belly-dancing, hula hooping or pilates are all enjoyable activities you can try to boost your pelvic floor.
-Learning about bladder and pelvic health and busting myths is also important - that’s why Jude have a free Bladder Care Handbook which you can download to learn all about the ways you can take care of your pelvic floor ”
+Dr Masarat Jilani, AKA the Selfcare Doctor has partnered up with Jude as their in-house doctor to tackle the taboo around pelvic health and educate on the importance of pelvic floor exercises.
+She adds: "Making pelvic floor exercises fun is also key.
+Belly-dancing, hula hooping or Pilates are all enjoyable activities you can try to boost your pelvic floor.”

 Lie on your back with your knees bent and eyes closed.
-Take a few big breaths to relax your whole body.
+Take a few big breaths to relax your whole body then push into your heels and lift your pelvis towards the ceiling like the picture above.

 Tighten around your back passage, vagina and urethra as strongly as possible and pull forward in the direction of your pubic bone.
 Your abdominal, leg and glute muscles should stay completely relaxed while you isolate your pelvic floor.
-Hold for 5-10 seconds.
+Hold for 5-10 seconds then lower your hips back down.
 When you relax your muscles, you should feel a definite ‘letting go’ as the muscles drop back down.
 This may take a few seconds to relax fully.

 Repeat up to ten times or until you feel your pelvic floor muscles fatigue.